Samuel Johnson (actor): Personal life

+Johnson won the Daylesford Tennis Championship for the second time just before his accident.
+His father, before him had won the Daylesford Tennis Championship six years in a row, from 1976 to 1981.

 In January 2023, Johnson revealed his personal rift with Molly Meldrum, whom he portrayed in the miniseries Molly and had known personally for 20 years.
 The rift began when Meldrum hijacked Johnson's speech at the 2017 Logie Awards, which Johnson intended to use to call attention to the Love Your Sister charity.

 Fundraising

 In 2003, Johnson rode from Sydney to Melbourne on a unicycle to raise money for children's cancer charity Canteen.

 On New Years Day 2012, he and his sister, Connie Johnson, started the Love Your Sister charity, which supports the Garvan Institute of Medical Research.

 In 2013, Johnson began riding 15,000 km on a unicycle in a year-long attempt to break the Guinness World Record and raise $1 million for the Garvan Institute of Medical Research to find a cure for breast cancer.
 His stated mission is to remind every Australian woman about the need to be 'breast aware', in an effort to promote early detection and improve survival rates, via his charitable foundation, Love Your Sister.

 On 14 February 2014, Johnson returned to the starting point of his journey, Melbourne's Federation Square, having travelled 15,955 km by unicycle, broken the world record for the longest unicycle journey and raised $1,477,630.
 In 2016, Johnson was awarded the Medal of the Order of Australia (OAM) for service to cancer research support organisations, and to the performing arts.

 On 24 August 2019, Love Your Sister reached their initial goal of $10,000,000 raised.